-Barbara Diane Martin Richardson (June 1, 1943 – March 4, 2020) was born in Detroit and was an American singer, best known for being one of the original members of legendary Motown group The Supremes.
+Barbara Martin was born Barbara Diane Martin Richardson in Detroit, on June 1, 1943, and was an American singer, best known for being one of the original members of legendary Motown group The Supremes.

 After Betty McGlown left the Primettes, as she was getting married, Barbara Martin replaced her in the group in 1960.
 She and her group mates, Diana Ross (then known as Diane), Mary Wilson and Florence Ballard, signed a recording contract with Motown founder Berry Gordy on January 15, 1961 as the Supremes, a name that Ballard had chosen (as she was the only group member in the studio at the time) from a list provided by Motown songwriter, Janie Bradford, and became part of the Motown stable of performers.